Compli/grpc-everywhere/README.md

 PHP is not built to run as a standalone daemon, therefore there is no support for PHP gRPC servers.

 We can run a reusable Node.js server to receive gRPC requests, and through FastCGI, pass them to PHP and return the responses.
 This does not get us all the advantages of gRPC, (no streaming support, and requests still have to be JSON encoded and decoded,) however it does allow us to write PHP "servers" which can later easily be replaced with servers written in other languages.
+It also gets us strong API typing and allows us to converge on Proto files for API definitions and documentation.

 ### Current Status